Mutesa II of Buganda: Reign

 Mutesa II was crowned as Kabaka at Buddo on 19 November 1942, his eighteenth birthday.
 At that time, Buganda was still part of the Uganda Protectorate, a territory within the British Empire.

 The years between 1945 and 1950 saw widespread protests against both the Governor of Uganda's and Kabaka Mutesa's governments.

-In the early 1950s the British Government floated the idea of uniting British East Africa (Uganda, Kenya and Tanganyika) into a federation.
+In the early 1950s, the British Government floated the idea of uniting British East Africa (Uganda, Kenya and Tanganyika) into a federation.
 Africans feared that this would lead to their coming under the control of Kenya's white settler community, as had happened in the Federation of Rhodesia and Nyasaland.
 The Baganda, fearing they would lose the limited autonomy they had under British rule, were particularly opposed.
-Mutesa himself opposed the proposal, and thus came into conflict with the British Governor, Sir Andrew Cohen, prompting the Kabaka crisis.
+Kabaka Mutesa himself opposed the proposal, and thus came into conflict with the British Governor, Sir Andrew Cohen, prompting the Kabaka crisis.
 In 1953, the Lukiiko (Parliament) of Buganda sought independence from the Uganda Protectorate, with Mutesa himself demanding that Buganda be separated from the rest of the protectorate of Uganda and transferred to Foreign Office jurisdiction.
 Governor Cohen's response was to depose and exile the Kabaka on 30 November, creating massive protests among the Baganda.
 Mutesa's forced departure, carried out by Wing Commander Clive Beadon, made him a martyr in the eyes of the Baganda, whose latent separatism set off a storm of protest.
 Cohen could find no one among the Baganda willing and able to mobilise support for his schemes.
 After two years of unrelenting Ganda hostility and obstruction, Cohen was forced to reinstate "Kabaka Freddie", who returned to Kampala on 17 October 1955 under a negotiated settlement which made him a constitutional monarch and gave the Baganda the right to elect representatives to the kingdom's parliament, the Lukiiko.
 Mutesa's standing up to Cohen greatly boosted his popularity in the kingdom.

-In 1962, Uganda became independent from Britain under the leadership of Milton Obote.
+In 1962, Uganda became independent from Britain under the leadership of Milton Obote as Prime Minister of Uganda.
 Under the country's new constitution, the Kingdom of Buganda became a semi-autonomous part of a new Ugandan federation.
 The federal Prime Minister was Obote, the leader of the Uganda People's Congress (UPC), which entered a governing coalition with the dominant Buganda regional party, Kabaka Yekka.
 The post of Governor-General of Uganda was abolished with the attainment of republican status and replaced by a non-executive President.

 Obote and the UPC reached a deal with Mutesa to support his election to the Presidency of Uganda.
 In a session of Parliament on 4 October 1963, Mutesa was elected President via secret ballot with the support of over two thirds of the members.